 umi stands for urban modeling interface and is a Rhino-based design environment for architects and urban planners interested in modeling the environmental performance of neighborhoods and cities regarding operational energy use, walkability and daylighting potential.
-Umi is being developed by the Sustainable Design Lab at the Massachusetts Institute of Technology with support from the National Science Foundation, the MIT Energy Initiative, the Government of Kuwait, the Government of Saudi Arabia, Transsolar Climate Engineering and United Technologies.
+Umi is being developed by the Sustainable Design Lab at the Massachusetts Institute of Technology with support from the National Science Foundation, the MIT Energy Initiative, the Kuwait-MIT Center, the Government of Saudi Arabia, Transsolar Climate Engineering and United Technologies Corporation.

 A first public version of umi was released on May 6 2013 during a public symposium on Sustainable Urban Design on May 6th 2013 at the Massachusetts Institute of Technology.
 Version 2, which will also include an embodied energy module, will be released at the end of May 2014.